Investigating and Improving Latent Density Segmentation Models for Aleatoric Uncertainty Quantification in Medical Imaging: Conclusion

 \section{Conclusion}

-In this work, we have evaluated the Probabilistic U-Net on several multi-annotated datasets and have found that the performance is significantly inhibited due to the nature of the latent space.
-More specifically, it is shown that training the Probabilistic U-Net results in severely inhomogeneous singular values of the Normal latent densities that cause the model to become ill-conditioned and extremely sensitive to latent-sample localization.
-To alleviate this issue, we have introduced the Sinkhorn PU-Net (SPU-Net) that encourages uniform latent space variances, which results in a more robust model and improves probabilistic image segmentation for aleatoric uncertainty quantification.
-For future work, this research will be applied to multi-resolution probabilistic segmentation models, which similarly model the uncertainty in latent densities with the purpose to surpass state-of-the-art performance.
+In this work, we evaluate the Probabilistic U-Net on several multi-annotated datasets and have found that the performance is significantly inhibited due to the nature of the latent space.
+To alleviate this issue, we introduce a training scheme, which maximizes the mutual information in the Evidence Lower Bound and uses the entropy-regularized Sinkhorn Divergence in latent space.
+This approach encourages more informative and uniform latent space variances, improving probabilistic image segmentation for aleatoric uncertainty quantification in terms of the EWD metric.
+This research lays the groundwork for fostering an informative latent space in probabilistic segmentation models, and will be further explored through multi-resolution architectures, with the purpose of surpassing state-of-the-art performance.
 This research paves way for improved uncertainty quantification for image segmentation in the medical domain, thereby assisting clinicians with surgical planning and patient care.
-Nevertheless, this work is by definition limited to segmentation or the medical domain.
-Other fields that aim to encapsulate data variability in latent densities can benefit from this research as well.